Nrico/fineartsuite/README.md

 This will start the application in test mode and verify that the homepage and a sample gallery page respond correctly.

+## Deployment on Render

+The repository includes a `render.yaml` file for deploying the app to [Render](https://render.com).
+Create a new Web Service using this repository and Render will apply the provided build and start commands.
+The configuration sets default environment variables and mounts a small persistent disk for the SQLite database.

 ## License

 FineArtSuite is released under the [ISC License](LICENSE).